 Recent changes to the plans

-In summer/autumn 2017, we took a final opportunity to review our plans and identify options to improve the programme.
+In summer/autumn 2017, we reviewed our plans and identified options to improve the programme.

 Towards the end of 2017, we reviewed the business model for the regeneration, to ensure that our plans were deliverable.
 We completed this review in December 2017.

 In summer 2018, changes to the London Plan significantly increased housebuilding targets for local authorities.
 For this reason, we’re currently reviewing the proposals with a view to delivering more homes on the site.
 This has delayed our planning application from summer 2018; we’re now planning to submit the application in November 2018.